-Queen Victoria has since enjoyed year round cruising, including voyages to Norway, the Mediterranean and an annual long duration or World Cruise.
-The ship has made headlines in recent years for being the largest passenger ship to sail on the Amazon River.
+In the latter part of the 2010s, Queen Victoria enjoyed year round cruising, including voyages to Norway, the Mediterranean and an annual long duration or World Cruise.
+The ship made headlines in recent years for being the largest passenger ship to sail on the Amazon River.

 Refit for a Queen

 In 2017 the Queen Victoria was given an extensive multi-million dollar refurbishment.
 The changes made to the ship were extensive, and included a reorganisation of the ship’s interior spaces including: